 Defining Obesity and Hirsutism | Side Buddies

 Obesity: It is defined as abnormal or excessive body fat.
 More calories are being taken into the body than is being burned off.
-This could be caused by a health problem or lead to a health problem.
+Interestingly, this could be caused by a health problem or lead to a health problem.

 - Cardiovascular Diseases: Heart disease and strokes are the main ones.
-Heart disease is the number one cause of death in the USA.
+And, heart disease is the number one cause of death in the USA.

 - Diabetes: Obesity and diabetes also have a relationship.
-Obese individuals are more at risk to develop Type 2 diabetes.
+That’s because obese individuals are more at risk to develop Type 2 diabetes.

 - Musculoskeletal Issues: Ankle, foot, knee, hip, and shoulder are the areas commonly affected.